hmvyp/thicket/docs/readme.txt

 ► Thicket mountpoints.

-Mountpoint and mountpoint description is the core Thicket concepts.
+Mountpoint and mountpoint description are the core Thicket concepts.
 Mountpoint represents the resulting (merged) tree while mountpoint description file specifies what this resulting tree must contain.

-To eleborate the concepts we need to clarify some terminology.
+To eleborate the concepts we need to clarify terminology.

 While constructing the abstract result tree we distinguish between «real» filesystem nodes (we call them «final» nodes) and «virtual» or «reference» nodes.
-Virtual (reference) node does not pre-exist before Thicket invocation.
+Virtual (reference, «imaginary») node does not pre-exist before Thicket invocation.
 It generally represents a merge result.
-In particular,  there may be only one merge source, so such a virtual node may represent just a reference to another node (that explains the term «reference node»).
+In particular,  there may be only one merge source, so such a virtual node represents just a reference to another node (that explains the term «reference node»).

-A virtual node may have only virtual descendants, so virtual nodes forms one or more «pure virtual» hierarchies (subtrees).
+A virtual node can have only virtual descendants, so virtual nodes forms one or more «pure virtual» hierarchies (subtrees).
 The root of any «virtual» hierarchy is a mountpoint node.
-Mountpoint node is always located in some «real» directory.
+Mountpoint node is always located in some «real» directory pre-existing in the file system.

 Every mountpoint node is specified by a utf-8 encoded text file, located in the same directory where the mountpoint node itself is deemed to exist.
 The name of the mountpoint description file has the following form:

 <mountpoint_name>.thicket_mount.txt.

+The mountpoint description file says that <mountpoint_name> virtual node is deemed to exist alongside the description file and can be materialized here (if needed).

 Every line in mountpoint description file defines one «target» subtree (one merge source).
 All target subtrees are intended to be merged into this mountpoint node.
 Every line (record) in the description file is just a filesystem path, usually relative to the parent directory of the description file (may also start with ../../ to access something through the ancestor directories).

-A target subtree specified in every record may be a final (real) node or may be itself a reference (virtual) node (so it may not really exist in the filesystem).
-The reference chain of indirections, however, shall finally point to some final nodes (actually existing in the filesystem).
-So every reference node has a union of «final targets» that are obtained by consecutive dereferencing through the reference chain.
-All «final targets» are final («real filesystem») nodes, i.e. real directories or real regular files.
+A target subtree specified in every record may be a final (real) node or may be itself a reference (virtual) node.
+In the latter case, it is usually absent in the filesystem but deemed to exist according to some another mountpoint description.
+However, a reference chain of indirections shall finally point to some final nodes (actually existing in the filesystem).
+So every reference node has a union of «final targets» that are real filesystem objects (directories or regular files) obtained by consecutive dereferencing through the reference chain.

-The mountpoint description file says that <mountpoint_name> virtual node is deemed to exist alongside the description file and can be materialized here (if needed).

 Note that we use the term «target» as a shortcut for «reference target» (i.e. referent).
 At the same time, the «target" may also be  treated as one of the «sources» used while building (merging) the resulting «big» tree.
 Interchangeable use of terms «target» and «source» may be confusing, but in the current context, the two terms just represent different aspects of the same thing.